Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 1. Open the **Identity** tab.

-   {:.note}
-1. Copy the callback URL and enter it in your identity provider.
+2. Copy the callback URL and enter it in your identity provider.

 2. Enter the full domain, including the subdomain and protocol, into the  **Provider URL** field (also known as **Issuer**).
 For example, `https://accounts.google.com` for Google IdP.